top of page

 -san + ya = -sana / -sen + ya = -sene

 The conditional copula and the clitic have historically come to merge as the suffix -sene/-sana, which is added to the verb stem to produce an imperative form that adds emphasis, urgency, or impatience to commands or requests.
+This is an informal singular imperative form.
+In speech, it is often accompanied with a sigh.

 Since this form has no equivalent in English, the translation of this imperative construction into English depends on the context: